Slugs In Garden? How To Get Rid Of Slugs, Snails NATURALLY

 Blue slug bait or pellets to deter slugs – ginasanders | DepositPhotos

-Ferric Phosphate happens to be non-toxic in nature and effectively reduce slug problems.
+Ferric Phosphate happens to be non-toxic in nature and effectively reduces slug problems.

-Ferric Sodium is toxic in nature and is effective to get rid of slugs.
-However, when using commercial baits for slugs select products which contain a Ferric Phosphate formulation.
+Ferric Sodium is toxic in nature and is effective in getting rid of slugs.
+However, when using commercial baits for slugs, select products that contain a Ferric Phosphate formulation.

 Note: Use this product somewhere near the plants and not directly on it or on the bed.